 Ferrous metals are a category of metals that primarily contain iron as their main component.
 They are known for their strength, durability, and magnetic properties.
-These metals have a wide range of applications across various industries, including construction, automotive, manufacturing, and infrastructure.
 Let's delve into the what are they, their examples, and composition of ferrous metals.

 What are Ferrous Metals?

 Ferrous metals are metals that contain a significant amount of iron as the base metal.
 The term "ferrous" is derived from the Latin word "ferrum," which means iron.
 These metals are characterized by their high tensile strength, excellent durability, and magnetic properties.
 Due to their iron content, ferrous metals are prone to corrosion and require protective measures such as coatings or galvanization.

 There are several types of ferrous metals commonly used in various applications.
 Here are some examples:

 - Carbon Steel: Carbon steel is one of the most widely used ferrous metals.
 It is an alloy of iron and carbon, with carbon content typically ranging from 0.05% to 2.0%.
 Carbon steel offers high strength and is commonly used in construction, automotive parts, and machinery.

 - Cast Iron: Cast iron is a ferrous alloy that contains a higher carbon content than carbon steel (generally above 2.0%).
 It is known for its excellent castability, high wear resistance, and good heat retention.
 Cast iron is used in applications such as engine blocks, pipes, and cookware.

 - Stainless Steel: Stainless steel is an alloy of iron, chromium, and other elements.
 It is highly resistant to corrosion, making it suitable for applications where durability and hygiene are critical, such as kitchen utensils, medical equipment, and architectural structures.